caiks/TBOT03/README.md

 random|model111_3_01|100,000|414|1.15|96.10|48.54|14.82|13.83|41.09|1.68|18|848|830|322.21|45.68|424.15|0.348421|0.933329|0.493750|-0.242395
 interest|model112_3_01|100,000|413|1.14722|94.83|65.48|15.84|14.05|39.69|2.97|24|895|871|360.60|46.46|524.69|0.327121|0.939560|0.491731|-0.274445

-This run of *level* 3 *model* 1 suggests that interest mode is worse than random mode, although interest mode appears to catch up later on.
+This run of *level* three *model* 1 suggests that interest mode is worse than random mode, although interest mode appears to catch up later on.
 We do not have a sample size large enough for statistical analysis and the small margins may be causing the variations in the random runs to overlap with the variations in the interest runs.
 Perhaps, also, the *self frames* as configured here are slightly disadvantageous compared to *underlying frames* in this case where experience is limited.

 To conclude our investigation of interest mode we examined the case of unusual *slices*.
 These are goal *slices* where the *likelihood* measure is extremely negative instead of extremely positive as it is in interest mode.
 Unusual *slices* are almost empty and therefore far *off-diagonal*.
 The idea is that these rare cases are potentially *likely*.
 By exploring them we hope also discover new *model alignments*.